Learn how to make restaurant style beef bulgogi at home; sweet, smoky, and perfectly grilled. Ready in minutes and sure to impress!

 Frequently Asked Questions

-As beef bulgogi is super flavorful, it’s best to pair it with some steamed rice (we like instant pot brown rice or jasmine rice) or, for something fun, some sushi rice.
+As beef bulgogi is super flavorful, it’s best to pair it with some steamed rice (we like instant pot brown rice or jasmine rice) or, for something fun, baked sushi or some sushi rice.
 We sometimes serve it over Korean spicy noodles.

 While this dish has some spice elements, it has more of a sweet and umami flavor.
 However, you can adjust the spice level by adding some hot sauce or Korean chili sauce, gochujang.